13 Best Elderly Footwear Options for Fall Prevention in 2026

 Key fall prevention features

-The PDRB system prevents excessive inward foot rolling.
-BioMoGo DNA cushioning responds to your weight and walking pattern, providing 109 SA shock absorption.
-The slip-resistant rubber outsole features four deep flex grooves that maintain flexibility while preventing stiffness.
+The Rollbar prevents excessive inward foot rolling.
+BioMoGo DNA cushioning adjusts to your weight and walking pattern, providing 109 SA shock absorption.
+The slip-resistant rubber outsole has four deep flex grooves that keep it flexible.

 Fit and sizing considerations

 Width options include narrow, medium, wide, and extra-wide.
-Most users (83%) find the shoe fits true to size, with men’s sizes weighing 14.5oz.
-The toebox measures 68.3mm wide and includes a removable 5.5mm thick insole.
+Most users (83%) find the shoe fits true to size.
+Men's sizes weigh 14.5 ounces.
+The toebox measures 68.3mm wide with a removable 5.5mm thick insole.

 Price and Medicare eligibility